 This course will introduce the principles of molecular and cellular biology.
-Cellular biology will be covered in detail, including membrane structure and transport, energy generation, intracellular transport, cell communication, cell cycle, and cell
+Cellular biology will be covered in detail, including membrane structure and transport, energy generation, intracellular transport, cell communication, cell cycle, and cell division.
+The course will also explore DNA structure, function and technology.
+Current molecular biology techniques, focusing on both protein and nucleic acid manipulation, will be covered in the laboratory.
+Three hours of lecture and three hours of laboratory are required per week.
+Prerequisite: BIO 121 or equivalent and an additional 200 level biology course

-BIO 270 Ecology
+Ecology